Berenika14/web-sprint-challenge-javascript-fundamentals/README.md

 .apply- will immediately invoke the function and we pass the arguments as an array.
 .bind - we pass the arguments 1 by 1 but it does not immediately invoke the function , it returns a brand new function that can be invoke later

+New binding - When a function is invoked as a constructor function 'this' points to the newly created object.

 5. Why do we need super() in an extended class?